 \subsection{Dynein ring model}

-Dyneins are cytoskeletal nano-scale motors that move along microtubules inside cells and perform varied range of functions, like intracellular cargo transport and beating of flagella \cite{Canty2021,howard2001mechanics}.
-Dyneins transduce chemical energy from ATP hydrolysis into mechanical work done by displacing loads along the microtuble.
+Dyneins are cytoskeletal nano-scale motors that move along microtubules inside cells and perform a varied range of functions, like intracellular cargo transport and beating of flagella \cite{Canty2021, howard2001mechanics}. dyneins transduce chemical energy from ATP hydrolysis into mechanical work done by displacing loads along the {microtubule}.

-Here, we study a unicyclic seven-state kinetic model of Dynein stepping (cf. Fig.~\ref{fig:dyn_cycle}) that has a ring topology and is described in \cite{vsarlah2014winch, hwang}.
-During every forward stepping cycle, one ATP molecule binds to the Dynein (D) (1$\rightarrow$2), thereby triggering the release of the Dynein from the microtubule (MT) (2$\rightarrow$3).
-This is followed by the hydrolysis of ATP that induces a conformational change of the Dynein(D\(^*\)) (3$\rightarrow$4) and consequently leads to microtubule binding (4$\rightarrow$5).
-In the next step, release of one phosphate group Pi (5$\rightarrow$6) is followed by a power stroke (6$\rightarrow$7), and release of one adenosine diphosphate molecule ADP (7$\rightarrow$1).
-The different transition rates between these discrete states and their description are listed in the Table~\ref{tab:dynein}.
+Here, we study a unicyclic seven-state kinetic model of dynein stepping (cf. Fig.~\ref{fig:dyn_cycle}) that has a ring topology and is described in Refs.~\cite{vsarlah2014winch, hwang}.
+During every forward stepping cycle, one ATP molecule binds to the dynein (D) (1$\rightarrow$2), thereby triggering the release of the dynein from the microtubule (MT) (2$\rightarrow$3).
+This is followed by the hydrolysis of ATP that induces a conformational change of the dynein(D\(^*\)) (3$\rightarrow$4) and consequently leads to microtubule binding (4$\rightarrow$5).
+In the next step, release of one phosphate group Pi (5$\rightarrow$6) is followed by a power stroke (6$\rightarrow$7) and release of one adenosine diphosphate molecule ADP (7$\rightarrow$1).
+The different transition rates between these discrete states and their description are listed in Table~\ref{tab:dynein}.

 We consider the setting where single molecule experiments can follow the cargo displacement and therefore observe only transitions \(6\leftrightarrow 7\).
 As discussed in Section~\ref{eprunicyclic} the inferred entropy production rate for this model is exactly given by \(\sigma=\sigma_\ell\) from Eq.~\eqref{epr_alpha}.
 From the network topology and transition rates we evaluate \(\sigma_\ell\) analytically for different values of parameters such as the concentrations of ATP and ADP.
-The probabilities of a sequence of two transitions \(P(\pm\vert \pm)\) and \(P(\pm\vert \mp)\) are given analytically from our framework by Eq.~\eqref{transprob}, and the probability of a single transition is given by Eq.~ \eqref{uniquetrans}.
+The probabilities of a sequence of two transitions \(P(\pm\vert \pm)\) and \(P(\pm\vert \mp)\) are given from our framework by Eq.~\eqref{transprob}, and the probability of a single transition is given by Eq.~ \eqref{uniquetrans}.